geekyfox/scheming/leanpub/chapter_3.md

 #2 looks like a superfun thing to play with, and for toy snippets it seems deceptively simple.
 But thinking just a little bit about pesky stuff like mutually recursive functions, and self-modifying-ish code (think `(set! infinite-loop something-else)` *from within* `infinite-loop`), and escape procedures, and all this starts to feel like a breeding ground for wacky corner cases, and I don't want to commit to being able to weed them all out.

-#3 on the contrary is very simple, both conceptually and implementation-wise, so that's what I'll do (although I might do #2 on top of it later; because it looks like a superfun thing to play with)
+#3 on the contrary is very simple, both conceptually and implementation-wise, so that's what I'll do (although I might do #2 on top of it later; because it looks like a superfun thing to play with).

 Now let's get back to lazy vs eager.
 "Lazy" in this context means that evaluation function may return either a result (if computation is finished) or a thunk (a special object that describes what to do next).
 Whereas "eager" means that evaluation function will always return the final result.

+"Eager" evaluation can be easily arranged by getting a "lazy" result first...

 ``` c